 It’s no secret retirees spend a lot of money on healthcare.
-Between rising premiums, deductibles, co-pays, and other out-of-pocket expenses, it’s easy to see how healthcare could eat up roughly 15% of a retirement budget.
-Proper healthcare planning is an important pillar of any strong retirement plan.
-So how can you prepare for these costs?
-Our team is here to help.
+Between rising premiums, deductibles, co-pays, and other out-of-pocket expenses, it’s easy to see how healthcare could eat up a significant part of a retirement budget.

 Rising Healthcare Costs in America